-Authoritarian politics; democratization; comparative politics and international relations of the Middle East; Iranian politics; civil society; political economy; comparative policymaking; state-building; religion and politics; political development; qualitative and multi-method research.
+Authoritarian politics; democratization; comparative politics and international relations of the Middle East; Iranian politics; Islam and politics; civil society; political economy; political development; qualitative and multi-method research.

 Selection of classes taught:

 Iran is increasingly a significant power in the Middle East and a salient country to global affairs.
 Accordingly, this course examines the intricacies of Iranian politics since the 1979 revolution.
 It explores a broad range of topics including the causes of the Iranian revolution; the political implications of the Islamic regime’s institutional architecture; the competitive factional dynamics within the ruling elite; Iranian foreign policy, Iran-US relations, and nuclear negotiations; and Shia political ideology.

 Comparative Politics of the Middle East (Government 1207)